dan-fritchman/Thesis/readme.md

 # Thesis

-A dissertation submitted in partial satisfaction of the requirements for the degree of Doctor of Philosophy in Electrical Engineering & Computer Sciences in the Graduate Division of the University of California, Berkeley
+A dissertation submitted in partial satisfaction of the requirements for the degree of Doctor of Philosophy in Electrical Engineering & Computer Sciences in the Graduate Division of the University of California, Berkeley.

 ---